Skip to main content

 In humanitarian crises, people need basic assistance such as food, water, medical, and psychological assistance.
 But when there’s violence and hardship, they also need specific support to stay safe and keep their dignity.

-Around the world, armed conflict continues to cause high levels of civilian deaths, injury, displacement, psychological trauma and sexual violence.
-Besides, increasing numbers of people are impacted by climate change, economic instability, food insecurity, among others.
+Around the world, armed conflicts continue to cause high levels of civilian deaths, injury, displacement, psychological trauma, and sexual violence.
+Besides, increasing numbers of people are impacted by climate change, economic instability and food insecurity, among others.

 2 aid workers seen from the back talking to a woman outside a house.